Acne Scar Treatments

 Types of Acne Scars

-Pitted acne scars – This is when there has been a loss of tissue, and the skin looks like it has indentations.
+Pitted – This is when there has been a loss of tissue, and the skin looks like it has indentations.

-Post-inflammatory acne scars – This is when there are red or brown spots left on the skin after active acne lesions disappear.
+Post-inflammatory – This is when there are red or brown spots left on the skin after active acne lesions disappear.

-Note that just because you have acne, it doesn’t mean that you will automatically have acne scars.
+Note that just because you have acne, it doesn’t mean that you will automatically have scars.

 Dr. Eric Schweiger developed a process known as Focal Acne Scar Treatment (F.A.S.T.), which utilizes the fractional CO2 laser in a unique way to treat pitted acne scars for faster recovery time and greater results.
 Using this procedure, our dermatologists can focus on specifically targeted areas of the face and significantly reduce the overall look and appearance of acne scars – even the more severely pitted areas.
 This truly is the gold standard for pitted acne scar treatment.